 Spell Hunter is a unique deck as it runs no minions at all.
 Why would you choose to do something so crazy?
 Well, the weapon Rhok’delar fills your entire hand with Hunter spells if your deck has no minions in it, which can usually give you enough resources to finish the game.

 That said, the deck isn’t completely devoid of creatures.
-In fact, it relies on generating a board from other card effects, and can also close out the late game with minions stitched together using the alternate hero power from Deathstalker Rexxar.
-This is definitely one to try if you enjoy something a little different from the norm.
+In fact, it relies on generating a board from other card effects, and can also close out the late-game with minions stitched together using the alternate hero power provided by Deathstalker Rexxar.
+This deck is definitely one to try if you enjoy something a little different from the norm.

 Early game: You’ll be relying on your Secrets in the early game to respond to a lot of your opponent’s opening moves.
 Wandering Monster and Freezing Trap can deal with singular minions, while an Explosive Trap can clear the board if they go wide.
 It may not seem like an efficient strategy, but if you’re also powering up Lesser Emerald Spellstone and Eaglehorn Bow at the same time you’re generating a lot of value for the future.